Ninga - Filter coffee from Burundi

 |

-We use the following equipment for recipe development:
+We use the following equipment for our recipe development:

-Water: Total hardness 3 °dH , Alkalinity 1.5 °dH (more about coffee water)
+Water: Total hardness 3 °dH, Alkalinity 1.5 °dH (more on the topic Coffee Water)

 Grinder: Kinu M47 Classic